Yahyakiani/Css_Notes/Islamiat/Islamiat Notes.md

 4. Catogeries of Maroofat ?
 5. What are recommended,Mandatory and Permissibly define ?
 6. Mandab , Mubah ?
-7. Types of Munkarat ?
+7. Types of Munkarat ? (waste waster Wuzu = Makrooh,Garlic Makrooh,Gossip Makrooh)
 8. Example of Makruh ?
-9. Why systems were was created in islam ?

 #### Social System
 1. Concept of equality of mankind (Ummah ?)
-2. Institution of Family (Also compare with west family disintergration)
+2. Institution of Family (Also compare with west family disintergration,Divorce rate,Single motherhood,High mental disorder)
-   1. How islam protects society through purdah ?
+   1. How islam protects society through purdah ?(celibacy bad)
    2. how islam makes marriage easier ?
    3. Contemporary state of marriage ?
 Harder ?
    4. Head of the House hold
    5. Basic Conditions for seperation ?
 3. Relatives
-   1. What does islam say on treatment of close relations ?
+   1. What does islam say on treatment of close relations ?(3 day non talk, Breaking relation Bad)
    2. Near relations in Arabic ?
    3. Islams stance on favouring on Relationships ?
+(Fatima Example)
 4. Neighbours
    1. Catogeries of Neighbours ?
    2. How to treat them ?
-   3. Prophet on rights of neighbour ?
+   3. Prophet on rights of neighbour ?`He is not a believer whose stomach is filled while the neighbor to his side goes hungry` - al abbas
 5. Quranic Injunctions
    1. tyrant
    2. Cooperate